 A baby’s teeth are present long before they break through the gums?
 In fact, the hard tissues of the primary teeth begin forming in the womb at approximately 18 weeks of gestation.
 From that point forward, it takes about 10 months for complete calcification.
 Some babies may even be born with their first teeth already erupted.

 Common Questions About Baby Teeth

 Which tooth is likely to appear first?

 The first tooth is usually—not always—one of the two front teeth on the lower jaw.
 These two teeth are often also the first to be lost when the permanent teeth later emerge.
 In most cases, teeth will erupt in pairs and fall out in pairs.

 How can I comfort my child when they’re teething?

 It is normal for a baby to be irritable when teething.
 Counter-pressure often soothes the gums, so try giving your child a hard teething toy—specifically one that has been frozen.
 The coldness will help numb the gums, and the pressure will alleviate discomfort.

 Should I bring my child to a pediatric dentist when they get their first tooth?

 Yes.
-When your baby’s first tooth comes in, they should see a dentist for the first time no later than six months after it’s erupted or age one—whichever occurs first.
+When your baby gets their first tooth, they should see a dentist for the first time no later than six months after it’s erupted or age one—whichever occurs first.
 Though most children do not require dental treatment during the infant and toddler years, early dental appointments are essential for reducing a child’s risk of tooth decay.